opentaps/open-climate-investing/book/New-Asset-Classes.md

 # New Asset Classes

-_It's easy to do the math but hard to do the work. - Anonymous Real Estate Developer_
+_It's easy to do the math but hard to do the work. - Anonymous_

 Ever wonder who would play you in a movie?